 - The right to food is about having a nutritious diet and making sure that food is available, accessible and affordable to everyone.

 - In Ireland, parents receive child benefit for every child they have, by law.
-This allows parents to support their child(ren) and to make sure their basic needs are met.
+This allows parents to support their child(ren) and to make sure their basic needs, including food, are met.
 Parents receive €140 a month per child, if their children are under the age of 18, still in full-time education and live in Ireland.